×

 This article reviews the mechanisms currently in place to protect pregnant health workers in the United States, Canada, and the European Union (EU) and provides further recommendations to better protect the health and safety of pregnant occupational health nurses in particular.

-In 38 Countries, Women Can Still be Fired for Being Pregnant (2021).
+In 38 Countries, Women Can Still Be Fired for Being Pregnant (2021).
 World Bank Blogs.

 This resource, published by the World Bank, shines a light on the fact that many pregnant workers do not have legal recourse in cases of unlawful termination, and can be fired for simply being pregnant.
 In doing so, it presents a case as to why explicit legal prohibitions against this practice will serve as a useful stepping stone to a fairer and safer working environment for all pregnant workers.